 Students wishing additional preparation before applying to the program should review the preparatory health career menu of coursework.
 Completion of coursework does not guarantee entry into the program of study, as this is a selective, competitive program of study.

-ENGL 1104 Prerequisite(s): 18 or higher on the English portion of ACT; 450 or higher on Critical Reading of SAT; A scaled score of 38 or higher on Writing Skills Set of ASSET; 71 or higher on English portion of COMPASS; 88 or higher on Sentence Skills of ACCUPLACER.
+ENGL 1104 Prerequisite(s): 18 or higher on the English portion of ACT; 450 or higher on Critical Reading of SAT; A scaled score of 38 or higher on Writing Skills Set of ASSET; 88 or higher on Sentence Skills of ACCUPLACER.
 Students falling below the listed scores will be required to take a four(4) credit hour ENGL 1104.

 MATH: MTH 1207 is a 3 credits course.
-Math ACT of 19, SAT Quantitative score of 460, COMPASS Math score of 36, Accuplacer Arithmetic score of 85, or ASSET Elementary Algebra score of 38.
+Math ACT of 19, SAT Quantitative score of 460, Accuplacer Arithmetic score of 85, or ASSET Elementary Algebra score of 38.
 If you do not meet these requirements, you will be required to enroll in a 2-hour support class.

 Higher-level MATH may be substituted for MATH 1207.

 If needed, a paper version of the application is available by request.
 To request a paper application please call or email Student Services at 304-333-3684 or StudentServices@pierpont.edu